 Computational: “Pipelined Network Inference” an integrated network inference approach (Aim 2).
-At present- due to limitations of distinct datatypes (e.g. time-series vs. steady state mRNA) - methods for computational inference of gene regulation networks are divided between two approaches: (i) non-linear or “state-space” based modeling of the complex interactions between a restricted number of genes (TFs )? (typically ten at a time?) with hidden states for unknown values for protein abundance of TFs? (using a relatively small set of time-series data); or (ii) simpler, but linear, models of TF-target gene interactions, relying on larger (hundreds to thousands) numbers of microarray measurements from steady state mRNA data [Bonneau (2007) Cell] [ Bonneau Genome Biol 2006] [Wang Y,.
+In this renewal, we will develop a computational pipeline that learns from multiple genomic data types (e.g. time-series data, steady state data, and TF perturbation data).
+[Bonneau (2007) Cell] [ Bonneau Genome Biol 2006] [Wang Y,.
 Bioinformatics 2006] [Shimamura.
 BMC Syst Biol 2009].
-In this renewal, we will develop a computational pipeline that learns from multiple genomic data types (e.g. time-series data, steady state data, and TF perturbation data).
-This pipeline will combine the MCZ algorithm (short for the Median Corrected Z-score method) a simple but successful approach we have used to analyze steady state transcriptome data (from wild-type vs. TF perturbations) [Greenfield & BOnneau ??], with the DFG algorithm (short for Dynamic Factor Graph), a form of “state space” analysis we used previously [Krouk et al 2010] for analysis of time-series transcriptome data.
-Preliminary results suggest this new pipelined approach will increase the correctness of our predictions, as judged using out of sample data.
+This pipeline will combine the MCZ algorithm (short for the Median Corrected Z-score method) a simple but successful approach to infer the effects of TF perturbations [Greenfield & BOnneau ??], with the DFG algorithm (short for Dynamic Factor Graph), a form of “state space” analysis we used previously [Krouk et al 2010] for analysis of time-series transcriptome data.
+Preliminary results suggest this new pipelined approach will increase the quality of our predictions, as judged using out of sample data.
 Importantly, our approach is iterative cycle of computation and experimentation, as the new networks inferred from this computational pipeline, will drive a new round of experimentation in Aim 3, that will refuel our network learning, in a true Systems Biology cycle [Gutierrez 2005].
+[Aim 3 is not described here]

 PROGRESS REPORT: This report highlights progress that is most relevant to our Experimental Plan.
 Our successes in “Creating a dynamic and predictive network model for the control of N-assimilation” (Aim 4), and in developing a high through put method to validate TFtarget interactions genome-wide (Aim 2), have influenced approaches used in Aims 1 and 3, and the flow of the report.